andyatkinson/andyatkinson.github.io/_posts/2024-05-29-top-5-postgresql-surprises-from-ruby-developers.md

 ---
 At [Sin City Ruby 2024](/blog/2024/03/25/sin-city-ruby-2024) earlier this year, I presented advanced PostgreSQL topics to Ruby programmers, and had some great feedback afterwards!

-I took notes about feedback items that were new or noteworthy for Ruby programmers.
+I took notes about feedback items that were new or noteworthy for Rails programmers.

 Let's cover the items in no particular order.